Hug0lmn/Financial-Regulation-RAG/README.md

 This repository investigates the application of Retrieval-Augmented Generation (RAG) to banking and financial regulatory texts.
 The goal is to build a clean, reproducible baseline pipeline that can later be expanded with more advanced retrieval, preprocessing, and prompting techniques.

-Current focus: **IFRS 9** as the initial regulatory corpus.
+Current focus: **IFRS 7/9/13** as the initial regulatory corpus.

 ---

+## Notes

+Regarding RAG (not yet organized): https://www.notion.so/RAG-informations-advices-2b111b4b8f9c80d48216fd05e8aefd92?source=copy_link

 ## Current Capabilities (Baseline)

 ### 1. Preprocessing & Cleaning
-- Strong text cleaning of IFRS documents.
+- Automatic preprocessing of IFRS template documents.
 - Early restructuring attempts to better align sections, subparagraphs, lists, and definitions.

 ### 2. Chunking & Retrieval